 The Childhelp National Child Abuse Hotline, 1-800-4-A-CHILD®, operates 24 hours a day, seven days a week, and receives calls from throughout the United States, Canada, the U.S. Virgin Islands, Puerto Rico and Guam.
 Childhelp’s programs and services also include residential treatment services (villages); children’s advocacy centers; therapeutic foster care; group homes and child abuse prevention, education and training.
 Childhelp also created the National Day of Hope® that mobilizes people across America to join the fight against child abuse.
 For more information about Childhelp, please visit the website at www.childhelp.org.

 The Childhelp Merv Griffin Village is located in Beaumont, California.
-Beaumont is 90-miles east of Los Angeles and 30-miles west of Palm Springs off Highway 10.
-Childhelp Merv Griffin Village has been providing a healing home environment for severely abused, neglected, and at-risk children since 1978.
+Beaumont is 90 miles east of Los Angeles and 30 miles west of Palm Springs off Highway 10.
+The Village has been providing a healing home environment for severely abused, neglected, and at-risk children since 1978.
 Producing a true community atmosphere, the Village houses as many as 84 children ranging in age from 6 to 14 years old.
 The residents live in cottages and are grouped by age and treatment needs.
 The children arrive at the Village experiencing severe behavioral and emotional problems as a result of their previous abusive or neglectful situations.
-For many of these children, the Village and its multidisciplinary team (MDT) are their last hope in avoiding placement at a juvenile correctional facility.